 Executing a Lift Study

 Understanding incremental lift requires a strict scientific method approach to determine direct cause and effect.
-Use the scientific method to ensure accuracy and replicability: Observe, hypothesize, test, implement, repeat.
+The scientific method follows five main steps: Observe, hypothesize, test, implement and repeat.

 - Observe a desired outcome.

 - Hypothesize the impact a stimulus will make.